Honest comparisonFreeweb

 Ease of use and UI quality

 FlossCross is functional and capable, especially if you already know which settings you want.
-StitchLark adds more guided steps for turning an idea or photo into a chart you can refine.
+StitchLark adds more guidance for turning an idea or photo into a chart you can refine.

 AI capabilities

-FlossCross does not offer AI-assisted first drafts.
-StitchLark supports photo-to-pattern and text-to-pattern starting points, then gives you a path to refine the chart.
+FlossCross is not positioned around prompt-based first drafts.
+StitchLark supports photo-to-pattern and text-to-pattern starting points, then keeps the chart editable.

 Color matching and confetti handling